thabo104/appstore-alexa-docs/_docs/firetv/webapps_firetv/supporting-controllers-in-web-apps.md

 If you choose not to use the Gamepad APIs, the buttons on the Amazon Fire Game Controller generally map to the same functions as on the Amazon Fire TV Remote (other than the **B** button).

-The Amazon Fire TV (2nd Generation) Game Controller has these buttons:
+The Amazon Fire TV (Gen 2) Game Controller has these buttons:

 {% include image.html file="firetv/getting_started/images/gamecontroller2" type="png" title="New game controller" %}